-Helper, please do not prompt the actor with missed lines.
+Adjudicators will not prompt the actor with missed lines.

 - ❖ Begin the monologue performance with an introduction slate: - > "Hello, my audition number is (insert audition number).
 I will be performing (insert name of character if that applies) from (insert the name of the poem/monologue) by (insert the name of the author)."